laem/trottoirs-de-paris/README.md

 </p>

 This second map is an early draft providing a **map for pedestrians**, that includes sidewalks, squares and parks (and could show trees, water fountains...).
 Find the very large ones where you can skate freely or the very narrow ones which might be a problem for some people or during peak times.
+Forget [this](pedestrian-cartoon-imbed.jpg) sensation.

 [Map for pedestrians (fullscreen)](https://api.tiles.mapbox.com/v4/laem.ca825d58/page.html?access_token=pk.eyJ1IjoibGFlbSIsImEiOiJ1Qjh4a1JNIn0.BGQeLm-XAzTgLF9t25VSKw#17/48.85275/2.34626)